 - Classes are part-time, covering about 16 hours of instruction, skills labs, and clinicals per week

 - 180 hours of hands-on experience in skills labs, simulation, and clinicals at Sentara RMH Medical Center

-- The Program begins in August 2019 and space is limited
+- The Program begins in January and August

 - High school diploma or GED required to apply

 - Must be 18 years old by the first day of class